minetest/dev.luanti.org/content/for-creators/api/texture-modifiers.md

 ## Syntax
 {{< notice warning >}}
-Texture modifiers are only parsed clientside, where errors lead to poor behavior (error messages in the best case, sometimes the wrong texture, crashes in the worst case).
-They are not validated serverside.
+Texture modifiers are only parsed client-side, where errors lead to poor behavior (error messages in the best case, sometimes the wrong texture, crashes in the worst case).
+They are not validated server-side.
 Take additional care to ensure no syntax errors or values which cause undefined behavior.
 {{< /notice >}}

 {{< notice tip >}}